Snackhole/SnakeNotes/README.md

 Simply download the .zip file of the latest Windows release from this repository, unzip it wherever you like, and double-click on the `Create Shortcut.bat` file within the app folder.
 This will create a shortcut in your Start menu that allows you to run the app.

-It is recommended you place the shortcut in `\AppData\Roaming\Microsoft\Windows\Start Menu\Programs` for convenience.
-This will cause the shortcut to appear in the Start menu with the correct icon.
-More shortcuts can always be made by double-clicking on `Create Shortcut.bat`.

 ### Linux
 On Linux, SnakeNotes has only been built and tested for Kubuntu 24.04.
 It probably runs just fine on many other distros, but you're on your own as far as resolving any problems or differences.